 How to Begin Your Journey in Landscape Design for Beginners

-Diving into landscape design isn’t as scary as it seems!
+Starting your landscape design journey doesn’t require a green thumb—just a clear plan and these foundational principles to guide each step.
 First off, understanding what makes a good design is crucial.
 You’ll quickly learn that space can help your garden feel either cozy or expansive.
-Choosing the right types of plants plays a big role too.
+Choosing the right types of plants plays a big role, too.
 You want to mix it up with plants with coarse textures and those that bring a pop of color to create a place that feels just right.

 Remember, it’s important to create an atmosphere that vibes with you, be it warm or cool.
 The colors can also make your space seem smaller or larger, depending on what you’re going for.
 Paying attention to a particular spot?
 Throw in some outdoor lighting to highlight it.
-Trust me, these simple touches can make a world of difference in your garden.
+Small details—like positioning a warm-toned flower next to a cool green shrub—can completely shift how your garden feels, making it cozier or more vibrant in minutes.

 Steps in the design process for novices